 - Quickly and efficiently learn new characters without the pain of rote memorization involved

 - Easily recognize characters you have already learned and remember how to write characters from memory

 - Quickly decipher the difference between characters with similar components (avoid the 验 脸 检 险 签 剑 捡 俭 deciphering nightmare)

 - Free up time for learning new characters or fulfilling other goals in the Chinese language

 The best part is the Outlier Dictionary makes learning characters fun.
-Before, I only opened Pleco out of necessity.
+Before, I only opened the Pleco Dictionary app out of necessity.
 Now I open it whenever I am on the subway or enjoying my morning cup of coffee to review and learn new characters.

-There are several editions of the Outlier Dictionary and each has different features and pricing.
+If this method of learning Chinese characters interests you, let me share a few more specifics about a tool like the Outlier Dictionary.
+First, you should know that there are several editions of the dictionary and each has different features and pricing.
 I currently use the essentials edition, which gets me by just fine.

 Overall, I think you get plenty of value for what you pay with the Outlier Dictionary.
 The good news is Outlier-Linguistics is offering readers from this website 10% off all dictionaries and PDF posters when you use the discount code Breeze10 during checkout on the Outlier website.

 My only criticisms of the Outlier Dictionary is the pace of development and product updates.
 The Expert Edition was supposed to be released in 2016, but we are still waiting for it’s unveiling.
 In the essentials edition, there are also many simple characters you learn as a beginner that lack an Outlier entry.